geniusdibya/pepithon/How to send email using Node.js.md

 # How to send email using Node.js?

 Nodejs is a server-side javascript runtime environment built on chrome v8 engine.
-It allows us to use javascript on server side.Currently Nodejs 10.16.3 stable version available.
+It allows us to use javascript on server side.
+Currently Nodejs 10.16.3 stable version available.

 Nodejs is cross-platform.
 It is available for Windows, linux and Mac.
 I will be using Windows 10 machine for this tutotial.